 Whether you are doing the ironing or working on the computer, the kybun mat is good fun and makes everyday life more active.
 Amateur and professional sports people also use the soft, springy mat to exercise and regenerate.
 Click on the situation you are interested in to find out how you can stay fit and healthy with the kybun mat.

-The kybun mat plus has a thickness of 2 cm and is ideal if your everyday work requires you to spend long periods of time standing on hard surfaces – if you stand at a bank counter or a sales counter, or if you wear safety shoes and stand at a workbench.
-The elastic springy kybun mat plus relieves the strain on your whole body, protects your joints and prevents leg fatigue.
+The kybun mat with rubber coating has a thickness of 2 cm and is ideal if your everyday work requires you to spend long periods of time standing on hard surfaces – if you stand at a bank counter or a sales counter, or if you wear safety shoes and stand at a workbench.
+The elastic springy kybun mat Plus relieves the strain on your whole body, protects your joints and prevents leg fatigue.
 Thanks to its special coating, it is water repellent and easy to clean.
 This means it can be used when wearing shoes.
 Nevertheless, it should not be exposed to permanently wet conditions, aggressive fluids or (hot) swarf.

 kybun mat 2cm – For therapy and rehabilitation (learning to walk again)